kontext-e/AutoFillingCallArguments/README.md

 Known limitations
 -----------------
-* does not work with overloaded methods
+* takes one of the overloaded methods without asking which one

 Licence
 -------